-Class time will consist of two presentations.
+Class time will consist of two or three presentations.
 Presentations can be up to 30 minutes in length and are followed by a 15minute question and answer period.
 Following the question and answer period, students and faculty will have 5 minutes to finalize their feedback forms.
 The 30 minute time limit of the talks will be strictly enforced by a time keeper.
 The role will rotate among the students.
-Presentation dates will be scheduled by the end of class on October 7, 2020.
 Students are free to trade dates with other student but are required to inform the instructor of the change.